-USC is a major university providing diverse academic programs.
+USC is a major research university providing diverse academic programs.
 As such it has evolved into a complex organization.
 The basic underlying principle in its organization is simple: groups of faculty with similar areas of knowledge and interest are grouped together to form departments or schools.
-These units work together in determining the courses to be offered, requirements for degrees, and the content and rationale underlying their curricula.
+The faculty in these units work together in determining the courses to be offered, requirements for degrees, and the content and rationale underlying their curricula.

-The basic graduate degrees are the Master of Arts, Master of Science and the Doctor of Philosophy.
+The basic graduate degrees are the Master of Arts, Master of Science, the Doctor of Philosophy and the professional doctoral degree.
+At USC there are approximately nine professional doctoral degrees, including law, dentistry and medicine.
 The Master of Arts degree is normally given for study in the humanities and social sciences.
-These degrees fall under the jurisdiction of the Graduate School.
+All Master of Arts degrees fall under the jurisdiction of the Graduate School.

-The Master of Science degree is normally given for study confined exclusively to the natural sciences.
-Many of the Master of Science degree programs and several specialized master's degree programs are under the jurisdiction of the Graduate School.
+At USC, the Master of Science degree is normally given for study in the natural sciences and engineering.
+Some of the Master of Science degree programs and several specialized master's degree programs are also under the jurisdiction of the Graduate School.